juji-io/docs/docs/concept.md

 These are often the topics you define in the [Design View](design.md).
 They are placed in the agenda queue of the run-time system.
 You may also control the ordering and its randomization.
-In general, the bot tries to ensure all the agenda topics are covered, unless the users is stubbornly uncooperative.
+In general, the bot tries to ensure all the agenda topics are covered, unless the user is stubbornly uncooperative.

 ### Ad-lib Topic